 Contact this reporter at (937) 225-2414 or kwynn@DaytonDailyNews.com.

-James Doyal Jones formerly of Moraine, passed away in Johnson City, TX on November 15, 2009.
+James Doyal Jones, formerly of Moraine, passed away in Johnson City, TX, on November 15, 2009.
 He passed away at home following a brief but courageous battle with lung cancer.
 He was a 1965 West Carrollton graduate.
 He proudly served in Viet Nam with the US Army.
 He was a retired Corrections Officer and had a second career with the US Post Office.
-He was a loving husband to Kathi; proud father to Jennifer, Joshua, Emily, and Sarah Beth; devoted grandfather to Noah; loving son to his mother, Mildred Jones and late father, William; loyal brother to Brenda Gray, Junior & Eddie, and his late brother, Tommy.
-A graveside memorial service will be Saturday, July 3, 11am at Evergreen Cemetery in West Carrollton.
-The family will receive friends at the home of his brother, Junior Jones at 2pm.
+He was a loving husband to Kathi; proud father to Jennifer, Joshua, Emily, and Sarah Beth; devoted grandfather to Noah; a loving son to his mother, Mildred Jones, and late father, William; loyal brother to Brenda Gray, Junior & Eddie, and his late brother, Tommy.
+A graveside memorial service will be Saturday, July 3, at 11 am at Evergreen Cemetery in West Carrollton.
+The family will receive friends at the home of his brother, Junior Jones, at 2 pm.

 Published in the Dayton Daily News on 6/27/2010

-Christopher E. Wasser, "The Wass" went home to his final resting place with the Lord, 7/27/09.
-Survived by his loving wife, Victoria Wasser; loving sister-in-laws, Cheryl Musgrove & Lori Hanke; brother-in-law Randy Frank; mother-in-law, Ferne Frank; nephews, Shane Musgrove, Corey Musgrove, Collin Cammarata: niece, Jessica Hanke. great nephews, Calib Musgrove; great niece, Rylee Musgrove.
-Chris is preceded in death by his father Paul E. Wasser and Mother, Louise M. Wasser.
-Chris worked 25 years in phamaceutical sales for Burroughs Welcome Glaxo Smith Kline & Bristol Myers Squibb.
+Christopher E. Wasser, "The Wass" went home to his final resting place with the Lord on 7/27/09.
+Survived by his loving wife, Victoria Wasser; loving sisters-in-law, Cheryl Musgrove & Lori Hanke; brother-in-law Randy Frank; mother-in-law, Ferne Frank; nephews, Shane Musgrove, Corey Musgrove, Collin Cammarata: niece, Jessica Hanke. great nephews, Calib Musgrove; great-niece, Rylee Musgrove.
+Chris is preceded in death by his father, Paul E. Wasser, and his Mother, Louise M. Wasser.
+Chris worked 25 years in pharmaceutical sales for Burroughs Welcome, Glaxo Smith Kline & Bristol Myers Squibb.
 Honorable discharge from the US Marine Corps & the US Navy.
-Graduated Wright State University, Bachelor in Fine Arts.
-Chris loved to make people laugh and leaves behind some wonderful friends.
+Graduated from Wright State University with a Bachelor's in Fine Arts.
+Chris loved to make people laugh and left behind some wonderful friends.
 The family suggests memorial donations may be made to the HPH Hospice of Hernando/Pasco.
 He has said, "I will never leave you or forsake you.
-So we can say with confidence, The Lord is my helper, I will not be afraid." ~ Hebrews 13:5-6 Friends may call at Pinecrest Funeral Chapel on Mariner Blvd, Thursday, July 30, 2009 from 3:00 to 4:00pm with a memorial service to follow at 4:00pm, with Reverend Chet Okopski officiating.
+So we can say with confidence, The Lord is my helper; I will not be afraid." ~ Hebrews 13:5-6 Friends may call at Pinecrest Funeral Chapel on Mariner Blvd, Thursday, July 30, 2009, from 3:00 to 4:00 pm, with a memorial service to follow at 4:00 pm, with Reverend Chet Okopski officiating.
 Pincrest Funeral Chapels Springhill, FL

 Chris was a great friend growing up.
 I wanted to share this picture of Chris, Bill Curtis, and myself.
 It was taken at our swearing in ceremony after we joined United States Navy.
 I transferred to the Marines, Chris transferred to the Marines sometime later.